Enterprises struggle with security monitoring ‘tool sprawl’

 Due to the challenges, 92% of respondents told Trend Micro that they’ve considered managed services to outsource their detection and response capabilities.
 More than half — 55% — admit that they’re not confident in their ability to prioritize and respond to security alerts, with 70% saying that they’re “emotionally overwhelmed” by security alert volume.

-Unfortunately, current blockers are likely to be exacerbated as malicious actors increase their attack volume.
+Current blockers are, unfortunately, likely to be exacerbated as malicious actors increase their attack volume.
 By the end of 2021, cybercrime is expected to cost the world $6 trillion — a figure that could climb to $10.5 trillion by 2025.
-This year and beyond, it’s estimated that businesses will fall victim to a ransomeware attack every 11 seconds as ransomware damage costs alone rise to $20 billion, a 57 times increase compared with 2015.
+This year and beyond, it’s estimated that businesses will fall victim to a ransomware attack every 11 seconds as ransomware damage costs alone rise to $20 billion, an increase of 57 times compared with what it was in 2015.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: